Hearing on working time recording in the Bundestag

 The applications for the hearing

-Back in 2019, the European Court of Justice (ECJ) ruled that the recording of working time would become mandatory in all EU member states.
-Since then, not much has been done in Germany to implement this obligation.
-However, thanks to the motions tabled by the CDU/CSU and the Left Party, things are now moving again.
-The motions were discussed at a public hearing in October.
+Back in 2019, the European Court of Justice (ECJ) ruled that the recording of working hours would become mandatory in all EU member states.
+Since then, not much has moved in Germany in the direction of implementing this obligation.
+However, thanks to the proposals from the CDU/CSU and the Left Party, something is now happening again.

 The Union’s motion